damccorm/DistributedGraphProcessingSystem/README.md

 Each vertex also has a flag denoting whether or not it is active.
 At the end of each round, all vertices send their ids, whether they are active or inactive, and their values to the master.
 From here, the master checks if all vertices are inactive - if so, it terminates the algorithm.
 If not, it has the option of performing some aggregation function.
 It then sends the results of this aggregation function (or None if no aggregation function is provided) to the vertices, which starts the next round.
 Vertices can use the results of aggregation in their next round.

+# Requirements:

+In order to use this system, you must have Python 2 installed with the ZeroMQ and xldr packages installed.

 # Usage

 ## Vertex class